 The background story of this Koan

 In this way a Zen student is forced to find a Koan solution not by thinking but intuitively.
-Intuition is a personal process and that's what's needed your Koan answer.
+Intuition is a personal process and that's what's needed to find your Koan answer.

-That's what Mumon means when talks about 'washing your mouth" in his commentary
+That's what Mumon means when he talks about "washing your mouth" in his commentary.

 Baso is famous for his method of confusing students in order to cut off their "attitude" of thinking.

 If anyone wholly understands this, he is wearing Buddha's clothing, he is eating Buddha's food, he is speaking Buddha's words, he is behaving as Buddha, he is Buddha.

 This anecdote, however, has given many a pupil the sickness of formality.

 If one truly understands, he will wash out his mouth for three days after saying the word Buddha, and he will close his ears and flee after hearing "This mind is Buddha."

 If you can receive straight below and are able to rob by inquiring, then you wear the Buddha's clothes, eat the Buddha's meals, speak the Buddha's words, walk the Buddha's walk, and as it is you are also Buddha.